pitt-crc/user-manual/docs/applications/compilers.md

 # Build Systems
-Make and CMake are available n your path when you login.
+Make and CMake are available on your path when you login.
 Newer CMake versions and Bazel can be loaded through the module environment.

 <link rel="stylesheet" href="https://cdn.datatables.net/1.13.4/css/jquery.dataTables.min.css">